Yosemite Sightseer murders

 It was then that Steven's nightmare began as Murphy brought him to Kenneth Parnell, a known pedophile.
 Parnell, along with Murphy, took Steven to a cabin in Catheys Valley, where he was brainwashed to believe his parents no longer wanted him.

-Parnell worked at the Yosemite Lodge, located about two hours away from the Stayner home.
+Parnell worked at the Yosemite Lodge, about two hours from the Stayner home.
 He befriended a co-worker named Ervin Murphy to assist him in the abduction.
 Parnell and Murphy were driving towards town when Stephen was lured into their vehicle and abducted.

 Timothy Lee White, 5, gets a piggyback ride from 14-year-old Steven Stayner at a news conference in Ukiah, California, in 1980